MicrosoftDocs/azure-media-services/media-services/latest/migrate-v-2-v-3-migration-scenario-based-content-protection.md

 ## Protect content in v3 API

-Use the support for [Multi-key](architecture-design-multi-drm-system.md) features in the new v3 API.

 See content protection concepts, tutorials and how to guides at the end of this article for specific steps.

 > [!NOTE]